+Head of Department: Mrs K O'Hare

+GCSE option Yes, optional

-Head of Department: Mrs K O'Hare Year 7 Compulsory Year 8 Compulsory Year 9 Optional GCSE Subject Yes, Optional A Level Option Yes, plus A Level in Photography
+A level option Yes, plus A Level in Photography

-Pupils are introduced to the visual elements which underpin all we do in Art.
-Two projects are delivered across the year, with the visual elements being taught in a structured way, to allow pupils to develop their specialist vocabulary in the subject and to understand the 'building blocks' of artwork.
+Pupils are introduced to the visual elements that form the foundation of all artwork.
+Two projects are delivered throughout the year, with visual elements taught in a structured way to help pupils develop their subject-specific vocabulary and understand the 'building blocks' of art.